 1. Mix gelatin and water.

-In a small mixing bowl, combine the gelatin and water.
+The first step to making coffee jelly is, in a small mixing bowl, combine the gelatin and water.
 Stir until they are well-mixed.

 2. Boil coffee and sugar.